Sayagouda/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 # Project Origin

-In September 2023, guided by Alteryx expert Albert Bellamy, I undertook the 30-day Alteryx challenge, culminating in earning the Alteryx Designer Core certification. in just 15 days.
+In June 2025, guided by Alteryx expert Albert Bellamy, I undertook the 30-day Alteryx challenge, culminating in earning the Alteryx Designer Core certification. in just 15 days.

 - This project showcases my two critical capabilities:
   - Rapid Learning: Demonstrates my ability to swiftly master new tools, an asset I bring to any employer.